algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 potential, rather than their origin, gender, age, etc.

 **Valuing soft skills**: Instead of focusing solely on diplomas and professional experience, the concept emphasizes soft skills, i.e. the behavioral and relational skills of candidates.
-This  makes  it possible  to  recognize  and  evaluate skills such as communication, teamwork, creativity, problem- solving, etc.
+This makes it possible to recognize and evaluate skills such as communication, teamwork, creativity, problem-solving, etc.

 **Priority given to the human aspect**: The concept emphasizes the human aspect of recruitment, recognizing that each candidate has unique talents and skills to offer.
 It seeks to give each individual